DUNE-DAQ/drunc/.github/pull_request_template.md

 - [ ] Documentation (non-breaking change that adds or improves the documentation)

 ## Requires
 If applicable, list all the related PRs required to implement and test this change.

 ## Change log

 _Include a high level overview of the changes introduced by this PR._

+## Suggested manual testing checklist

+_If applicable, include a description of what should be run to demonstrate the changes that are being made._

 ## Testing checklist, complete prior to marking this as "Ready for Review"
 Testing was ran on: _include the host name here_

 - [ ] Pre-commit hooks run successfully if applicable (e.g. `pre-commit run --all-files`)